Protected Forests Under Threat In DRC's Lucrative Mining Belt

 Behind the troops, a barrier restricted access to a developing mine site.
 One soldier brandished his weapon in a clear warning - Kyembo should turn back instead of reaching the reserve.

-As US and other companies jostle with China over the DRC's critical minerals, communities like Lukutwe in the southern province of Haut-Katanga fear increasing restrictions and incursions into nature reserves as they seek to protect their blade-->Forest rangers patrol in a forest in Likasi.
+As US and other companies jostle with China over the DRC's critical minerals, communities like Lukutwe in the southern province of Haut-Katanga fear increasing restrictions and incursions into nature reserves as they seek to protect their land.

 Kyembo's Lukutwe community forest reserve obtained official land titles to help avoid unauthorised exploitation, as huge metal reserves draw more investors.